Zachary Taylor: Mexican–American War

 After crossing the Rio Grande, in September Taylor inflicted heavy casualties upon the Mexicans at the Battle of Monterrey, and captured that city in three days, despite its impregnable repute.
 Taylor was criticized for signing a "liberal" truce rather than pressing for a large-scale surrender.
 Polk had hoped that the occupation of Northern Mexico would induce the Mexicans to sell Alta California and New Mexico, but the Mexicans remained unwilling to part with so much territory.
 Polk sent an army under the command of Winfield Scott to besiege Veracruz, an important Mexican port city, while Taylor was ordered to remain near Monterrey.
 Many of Taylor's experienced soldiers were placed under Scott's command, leaving Taylor with a smaller and less effective force.
 Mexican General Antonio López de Santa Anna intercepted a letter from Scott about Taylor's smaller force, and he moved north, intent on destroying Taylor's force before confronting Scott's army.

 Learning of Santa Anna's approach, and refusing to retreat despite the Mexican army's greater numbers, Taylor established a strong defensive position near the town of Saltillo.
 Santa Anna attacked Taylor with 20,000 men at the Battle of Buena Vista in February 1847, leaving around 700 Americans dead or wounded at a cost of over 1,500 Mexican casualties.
 Outmatched, the Mexican forces retreated, ensuring a "far-reaching" victory for the Americans.

 In recognition of his victory at Buena Vista, on July 4, 1847, Taylor was elected an honorary member of the New York Society of the Cincinnati, the Virginia branch of which included his father as a charter member.
 Taylor also was made a member of the Aztec Club of 1847, Military Society of the Mexican War.
 He received three Congressional Gold Medals for his service in the Mexican-American War and remains the only person to have received the medal three times.

 Taylor remained at Monterrey until late November 1847, when he set sail for home.
 While he spent the following year in command of the Army's entire western division, his active military career was effectively over.
 In December he received a hero's welcome in New Orleans and Baton Rouge, setting the stage for the 1848 presidential election.

 Ulysses S. Grant served under Taylor in this war and said of his style of leadership: "A better army, man for man, probably never faced an enemy than the one commanded by General Taylor in the earliest two engagements of the Mexican War."

+Dates of rank

+Note - Major General Taylor resigned his commission in the U.S. Army on January 31, 1849, shortly before he became president.